 Ms. Herrington is highly regarded as a guest conductor, workshop and choral clinician and served as visiting faculty at VanderCook College of Music.
 A noted composer and arranger, she has published through Pavane Publishing, Hal Leonard Publishing, and Colla Voce Publishing.
 She also edits two choral series for Pavane Publishing.
 Email Mrs. Herrington.

-Alonso Brizuela, director of the Men's Choir, graduated from Pacific Lutheran University where he received a Bachelor of Music Education with an emphasis in Choral Conducting.
-While at PLU, Alonso was a student director for the PLU Men’s Chorus and president of Choir of the West.
-After his time at PLU, he taught Choir and Guitar at Ridgeline Middle School in Yelm, WA for two years.
-He is currently a Graduate Student at the University of Washington pursuing a Masters of Music in Choral Conducting.
-A native of Tacoma and alumnus of TYC, Alonso is an active participant in the local music community where he sings in PLU Choral Union and participates in many ACDA and NAfME activities around the region.
+Alonso Brizuela graduated from Pacific Lutheran University where he received a Bachelor of Music Education with an emphasis in Choral Conducting.
+Currently pursuing a Masters of Music in Choral Conducting at the University of Washington, Mr. Brizuela most recently taught choir and guitar at Ridgeline Middle School in Yelm.
+A native of Tacoma and alumnus of Tacoma Youth Chorus, Mr. Brizuela is an active participant in the local music community through singing in PLU Choral Union and Symphony Tacoma Voices, as well as adjudicating at regional solo and ensemble contests and large group festivals.
+He participates in many American Choral Directors Association (ACDA) and NAfME activities around the region.
 Email Mr. Brizuela.

 Connie Schmidt grew up in a musical family, singing, playing piano and cello before graduating from the University of Texas at Austin.
 Singing and teaching in San Antonio, New York City, Alaska and now Washington has led to directing the Tacoma Youth Chorus training choirs since 2002 - Music Makers (K-1) and the Choristers (2-3).
 Her education has continued through studies with Rodney Eichenberger, the American Choral Directors Association, the Organization of American Kodaly Educators, the International Voice Care Network and in co-authoring articles for Hal Leonard Publisher music magazine.
 She currently teaches elementary music and a junior high marimba ensemble at Concordia Lutheran School.
 Email Mrs. Schmidt.